Active Bee Swarms on Pali Trail

 Father Damien had lived in Kalawao 12 years when it was confirmed that he had contracted Hansen’s disease.
 Although the disease is not highly contagious, Damien had not been careful about hygiene.
 Over the years he had done nothing to separate himself from his people.
 He dipped his fingers in the poi bowl shared with other patients.
 He shared his pipe.
 And he did not always wash his hands after bandaging open sores.

 Damien’s death was widely noted throughout Hawai`i and in Europe.
 As the years passed, his life of devotion served to inspire thousands.
 Because Kalaupapa remained an isolation settlement and the world could not come to his church and grave, Damien’s remains were exhumed in 1936 and reburied at Louvain, Belgium.
 In 1995 a relic composed of the remains of his right hand was returned to his original grave at Kalawao, to the great joy of Kalaupapa and the rest of Hawai`i.
-Damien’s life of service to the sick and outcast continues to serve as an inspiration.
+In 2009, Damien was canonized a Saint in the Catholic Church.
+His life of service to the sick and outcast continues to serve as an inspiration for people worldwide.

 Did You Know?